Who Cares About Marijuana Side Effects, Right?

 Additionally, the common experience is much stronger than that of regular weed.
 Depending on the mixture, the side effects include visual and auditory hallucinations, involuntary muscle spasms, excessive sweating, heart palpitations, distorted body feelings, etc.

 Medical cannabis is considered purer than its recreational counterpart and causes fewer side effects.
 However, the side effects mentioned in this article may apply to the medical strains as well.

 According to research, side effects of medical marijuana’s use are:

 - Thirst and hunger

 - Increased heart rate

 In the case of aerosol-borne infections, one may never be too careful as to refrain from sharing blunts or vaporizers.
 Infectious droplets, such as in the case of Coronavirus, linger on the mouth mucosa and could be transmitted this way.

 Weed makes the time pass slower and deepens our focus.
 It empowers the feelings of love and relaxation.
-Marijuana makes music wonderful, and food a lot more enjoyable (and tasty).
+Marijuana makes music wonderful and food a lot more enjoyable (and tasty).

 Why is marijuana illegal?

 In the past few decades, however, many countries worldwide have decriminalized or legalized the use of cannabis.
-The reasons for criminalization were rationalized on the strong side effects of marijuana.

 Does marijuana kill brain cells?